“What’s the UK job market like?”

 By July 2024, the Financial Times noted, “UK consultant numbers shrink as companies cut back on external advice.
 Headcount fell 3% last year with firms axing jobs and moving staff as post-pandemic boom fades.”

-In October, “Deloitte axes 250 UK employees in performance-related cull.”
+In October, “Deloitte axes 250 UK employees in performance-related cull.” and in December “Deloitte accelerates UK layoffs with fresh redundancy round”.

 Reasons for the Downturn: